-- focusing the Company's efforts to increase sales in additional geographic markets; - continuing to develop 5G product offerings that will expand the market for the Company's products; - focusing the Company's efforts to improve days sales outstanding to provide additional liquidity; - selling the Mimosa business for approximately \$60.0 million; and - continuing to implement cost reduction initiatives to reduce non-strategic costs in operations and expand the Company's labor force in lower cost geographies, with headcount reductions in higher cost geographies.
+focusing the Company's efforts to increase sales in additional geographic markets;

+- continuing to develop 5G product offerings that will expand the market for the Company's products; - focusing the Company's efforts to improve days sales outstanding to provide additional liquidity; and - continuing to implement cost reduction initiatives to reduce non-strategic costs in operations and expand the Company's labor force in lower cost geographies, with headcount reductions in higher cost geographies.

 There can be no assurance that the above actions will be successful.
 Without additional financing or capital, the Company's current cash balance would be insufficient to satisfy repayment demands from its lenders if the lenders elect to declare the senior term loan and the senior secured convertible notes due prior to the maturity date.
-There is no assurance that the new or renegotiated financing will be available, or that if available, will have satisfactory terms.
+In addition, as of September 30, 2023, the Company was not in compliance with applicable covenants under the Fortress Credit Agreement and Fortress Convertible Note Purchase Agreement.
+There is no assurance that any new or renegotiated financing will be available, or that if available, will have satisfactory terms.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that these financial statements are issued.
 The accompanying condensed consolidated financial statements do not include any adjustments relating to the recoverability and classification of asset carrying amounts or the amount and classification of liabilities that might result from the outcome of this uncertainty.